 In spite of the affluence of tourists from all over the world, Montmartre still keeps its village-like atmosphere, which sets it apart in Paris busy city.

 Sacre Coeur is the most famous Montmartre sight and a flagship Paris monument.
 It is also a vibrant catholic church.
 See detailed information on Sacre Coeur.

 The lovely Moulin de La Galette is Montmartre last windmill.
 It was painted by many famous artists.
 More information.

 Walk around in Montmartre and you will discover gardens, steep streets and splendid Paris views.
 Watch for Place du Tertre, Place des Abbesses, Bateau Lavoir, Montmartre Museum and Montmartre vineyard (see map of Montmartre).
 See our Montmartre walking tour.

 Paris metro: Abbesses station on line 12, and Anvers station on line 2.
-From Anvers station, walk to Montmartre funicular station (5 minutes) and ride funicular up to Sacre Coeur (see Montmartre map).
+From Anvers station, walk to Montmartre funicular station (5 minutes) and ride funicular up to Sacre Coeur (see Montmartre map below).

 The many painters on Place du Tertre are ready to sketch out your face, a nice souvenir of Paris.

 They remind us of the pennyless artists, such as Renoir, Monet, Van Gogh and Picasso who lived in Montmartre in late 19th / early 20th centuries.
 The lovely Moulin de La Galette is Montmartre last windmill.
 It inspired many artists.